ONEcampaign/data_stories/stories/eu27_targets/EU ODA/src/index.md

 For the first, we use the latest available data, for 2023, as reported to the OECD DAC.
 This data measures Official Development Assistance (in grant equivalent terms) as a share of Gross National Income (GNI) for each EU country.

 #### GNI growth projections
-For the second, we use the IMF World Economic Outlook (WEO) projections for GDP growth.
+For the second, we use the October 2024 IMF World Economic Outlook (WEO) projections for GDP growth.
 We use these projections as a proxy for GNI growth.
 We apply these projections to the latest GNI numbers to estimate how much countries will need to spend in the future to meet their targets.

 The WEO projections are available up to 2028.
 For years beyond 2028, we use the average growth rate for 2026-28, and assume it will hold constant until 2034.